AminEfaf/LibraryManagementSystem/README.md

 # Library Management System

+A command-line application for managing library categories, books, and book orders using fundamental data structures.

-## Project Overview
+## Overview

-The Library Management System is designed to organize library resources effectively, catering to both patrons' needs and administrators' requirements for reporting and managing library operations.
-It uses an innovative tree data structure for categorization and a priority queue for efficient order processing.

----
+This project was developed as a **Data Structures course project**.
+It demonstrates the use of a tree data structure for organizing categories and subcategories, and a priority queue (max heap) for processing book orders efficiently.

+The system allows users to manage books, search the catalog, and handle prioritized book orders through a simple command-line interface.

 ## Features

-1. **Category and Subcategory Management**:
-   - Add and organize categories and subcategories.
+* Add and organize categories and subcategories
-2. **Book Management**:
-   - Add, remove, search, and list books.
+* Add, remove, search, and list books
-3. **Order Processing**:
+* Store books under relevant categories or subcategories
-   - Place orders with a priority queue based on price and submission time.
+* Process book orders using a priority queue based on price and submission time
-4. **Command-Line Interface**:
-   - User-friendly command-line interface for all operations.

----
+* Interact with the system through a command-line interface

-## How to Use
+## Commands

-    - `Add Category <category name>`: Add a new category to the tree.
+* `Add Category <category name>` — Add a new category.
-    - `Add Subcategory <subcategory name> to <category name>`: Add a subcategory to an existing category.
+* `Add Subcategory <subcategory name> to <category name>` — Add a subcategory to an existing category.
-    - `Add Book <book data> to <category name>`: Add a book to a specified category.
+* `Add Book <book data> to <category name>` — Add a book to a category.
-    - `Remove Book <book name> from <category name>`: Remove a book from a specified category.
+* `Remove Book <book name> from <category name>` — Remove a book from a category.
-    - `Search <book name>`: Display information about a specific book.
+* `Search <book name>` — Search for a book and display its information.
-    - `List Books`: Display all books.
+* `List Books` — Display all books.
-    - `List Books from <category name>`: Display all books in a category.
+* `List Books from <category name>` — Display books in a specific category.
-    - `Order <book name>`: Place an order for a book.
+* `Order <book name>` — Place an order for a book.
-    - `List Orders`: View the prioritized order queue.
+* `List Orders` — View the prioritized order queue.

----

-## Key Components

-1. **Tree Data Structure**:
+## Data Structures Used

-   - Organizes categories and subcategories efficiently.
+* **Tree Data Structure** — Organizes categories and subcategories hierarchically.
-   - Stores books under relevant categories or subcategories.

-2. **Priority Queue (Max Heap)**:
-   - Manages orders based on price and submission time.
+* **Priority Queue (Max Heap)** — Manages book orders based on priority criteria.
-   - Ensures efficient and fair order processing.

----

 ## Feedback

-We welcome your feedback and suggestions!
-Feel free to reach out or open an issue in this repository.
+If you have suggestions or find a bug, please open an issue in this repository.